- The VHL TCIM

 - Experience exchange and visibility of good practices

-The VHL TCIM is a collaborative and participative virtual space, developed and managed by the Traditional, Complementary, and Integrative Medicine Network for the Americas (TCIM Americas Network).
+The VHL TCIM is a collaborative and participative virtual space, developed and managed by the Traditional, Complementary and Integrative Medicine Network for the Americas (TCIM Americas Network).
 This Network was established by the cooperation between institutions and organizations involved in the training, regulation, promotion, research development, and provision of TCIM services.
-The Pan-American Health Organization/ World Health Organization (PAHO/WHO), by means of the Latin-American and Caribbean System on Health Sciences Information (BIREME/PAHO/WHO), works as the articulator and facilitator of the aforementioned Network.
+The Pan-American Health Organization/ World Health Organization (PAHO/WHO), by means of the Latin-American and Caribbean System on Health Sciences Information (BIREME/PAHO/WHO), works as the articulator and facilitator of the afore mentioned Network.

-The VHL TCIM is aligned with a series of thethe WHO and PAHO/WHO policy strategies, including the WHO Traditional Medicine Strategy 2014-2023, the PAHO/WHO Ethnicity and Health Policy, and the PAHO/WHO Strategy for Universal Access to Health and Universal Health Coverage (Resolution CD53.R14), among others (for more details, see "The Thematic area”).VHL TCIM Background
+The VHL TCIM is aligned with a series of the WHO and PAHO/WHO policy strategies, including the WHO Traditional Medicine Strategy 2014-2023, the PAHO/WHO Ethnicity and Health Policy, and the PAHO/WHO Strategy for Universal Access to Health and Universal Health Coverage (Resolution CD53.R14), among others (for more details, see "The Thematic area”).VHL TCIM Background

-The VHL TCIM project was presented at the Regional meeting “Advancing Towards Universal Health, Contributions of Traditional and Complementary Medicine”, which took place in Managua, Nicaragua, on June 6-8, 2017, and that was a call for action convened by PAHO/WHO Regional Office.
+The VHL TCIM project was presented at the Regional meeting “Advancing Towards Universal Health, Contributions of Traditional and Complementary Medicine”, which took place in Managua, Nicaragua, on June 6-8, 2017, and that was, in turn, a call for action convened by PAHO/WHO Regional Office.
 During the meeting, delegates from several countries proposed the creation of a collaboration network in TCIM for the Americas.
 It was then when the VHL TCIM project took off.

 About the TCIM Network for the Americas